kirbyjudd/leaflet-challenge/README.md

 I then used the D3 JS library to perform a get request to the query URL to retrieve the: lattude, longitude, depth, magnitude, and location of the most recent weeks earthquakes.

-I created a function called 'depthColor' that used if conditionals to return a specific color.
+I created a function called 'depthColor' that used if-conditionals to return a specific color.
 - 90+ return red
 - 50-70 return orange
 - 30-50 return yellow